ucsb-cs48-s20/project-s1-t1-music-queue/docs/DEPLOY.md

 # Video instructions:

-The following link is a video tutorial to help you through the instructions given below. https://www.youtube.com/watch?v=gtWa-XweB_0&feature=youtu.be
+The following link is a video tutorial to help you through the instructions given below.
+# Please note, an additional instruction is included in the written instructions titled: ADDITIONAL INSTRUCTION
+https://www.youtube.com/watch?v=gtWa-XweB_0&feature=youtu.be

 # Instructions: